YassineR/Deployez-un-modele-de-scoring/README.md

 # Credit Scoring Dashboard and API
+Welcome to the main repository of the Credit Scoring Project.
 This repository contains the code for a machine learning-powered Credit Scoring Dashboard and API developed for the "Prêt à dépenser" financial company.
 The project aims to predict the probability of credit default for potential clients, facilitate transparent decision-making, and provide insights for relationship managers.
+Welcome to the main repository of the Credit Scoring Project.
+This project includes two key components: the Credit Scoring Dashboard and the Credit Scoring API.
+The repository is structured into two submodules: P7 and P7-backend.

 ## Table of Contents